 Feed giraffes at the Shanghai Wild Animal Park

-If you’ve checked out #ilpchina on Instagram, you might spot a few of our volunteers hanging out with some lemurs, feeding giraffes, and snuggling with baby lions … most likely, all of those pictures were taken at the Shanghai Wild Animal Park.
+Want to hang out with lemurs and spend time feeding giraffes?
+Visit the Shanghai Wild Animal Park.
 Shanghai does have a zoo, but it’s really nothing compared to everything you can see and do at this animal park.

 Visit Shanghai Disneyland